top of page

 • Being hyper-alert to signs of rejection

-Even if these patterns are confusing or seem out of place, they often make perfect sense when viewed through the lens of early loss.
+Even when these patterns feel confusing or out of place, they often make sense when seen through the lens of early loss.

-Another layer of adoption trauma can be the quiet impact of misattunement — those early experiences of not quite being met.
-You can read more about this here.
+Another layer of adoption trauma can be the quiet impact of misattunement and those early experiences of not quite being met.
+I explore this further here.

 How Therapy Can Support Adult Adoptees

-Therapy can offer a space to explore your story—not just the one you were told, but the one you are still discovering.
+Therapy can offer a space to explore your story, not just the version you were told but the one you are still discovering.

-This work can feel emotional, and sometimes even painful.
-But it can also be liberating—an opportunity to reconnect with yourself in a deeper, more grounded way.
+This work can feel emotional and sometimes painful.
+But it can also be liberating, an opportunity to reconnect with yourself in a deeper and more grounded way.

 Finding the Right Support